-3 Cherwell District Council Performance Pledges 2016-2017
+Cherwell District Council Performance Pledges 2016-2017

-1 Apprenticeships Policy, England 2015: House of Commons Library Briefing Paper 03052, 20 January 2016 page 3
+&lt;sup>1 Apprenticeships Policy, England 2015: House of Commons Library Briefing Paper 03052, 20 January 2016 page 3

-2 Op. cit. page 3
+&lt;sup>2 Op. cit. page 3

-4 Construction Skills Network South East Report 2016-2020
+&lt;sup>4 Construction Skills Network South East Report 2016-2020 to 2020 within Oxfordshire.

-5 Oxfordshire Labour Market Information Summer 2014, Oxfordshire Skills Board Page 39more apprenticeships to 2020 within Oxfordshire6.
 The SEMLEP Strategic Economic Plan is seeking just over 94,000 apprenticeship starts within the SEMLEP area between 2015 and 2020.
-Of these, it is anticipating that 7017 will be created within the Cherwell District7.
-It notes in particular that there is a shortage of skills and an aging workforce in the construction sector across the SEMLEP area and that there are significant opportunities for jobs growth in these sectors across the SEMLEP area8.
+Of these, it is anticipating that 7017 will be created within the Cherwell District.
+It notes in particular that there is a shortage of skills and an aging workforce in the construction sector across the SEMLEP area and that there are significant opportunities for jobs growth in these sectors across the SEMLEP area.